lxvm/AutoBZ.jl/paper/paper.md

 # Summary

+We developed AutoBZ.jl to explore efficient algorithms and codes for the challenging, nearly singular Brillouin zone (BZ) integrals that commonly occur in response function calculations in solid-state physics.
+Designed on open-source software principles and written in Julia [@bezansonJuliaFreshApproach2017], our package enables high-order accurate and automatically-converging optical conductivity and DOS calculations at challenging sub-meV energy scales and serves as an extensible framework for future projects on materials response phenomena.
+In AutoBZ.jl, we have reproduced adaptive integration algorithms proposed in Ref. [@kayeAutomaticHighorderAdaptive2023] and extended them to the problem of the optical conductivity with the goal of studying strongly interacting systems with sufficient energy resolution, i.e. sub-meV, to elucidate the various effects of interactions, dispersion, and spin-orbit coupling.
+In particular, we believe the DMFT [@georgesDynamicalMeanfieldTheory1996a] community will benefit from this package, either as a post-processing tool for experimental predictions, such as the calculation presented in \autoref{fig:oc}, or as an inner-loop calculation, such as for ensuring charge self-consistency.

+# Statement of need

 In recent years, open source DFT codes combined with tools such as Wannier90 [@mostofiWannier90ToolObtaining2008] have enabled high-throughput materials searches by robustly calculating the